manhph2211/Simple-Movie-Recommender/README.md

 # Movie-Recommender :smile:

 - This can suggest top 5 movies being the most similar to the chosen test-movie
-- Also, this compares results between using Sklearn and myCode and things I got are exactly what I expected
+- Also, this compares results between using Sklearn and myCode.
+The results I got are exactly what I expected

 ## Usage :smile: